kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ## Key Features to Know

-✅ **Only one PDF at a time** - Users must upload one PDF per form submission
+**Only one PDF at a time** - Users must upload one PDF per form submission (friction!)

-✅ **Required attestation** - Form will not submit without checking the box
+**Required attestation** - Form will not submit without checking the box

-✅ **No admin bypass** - Even super-admins must use the attestation tool
+**No admin bypass** - Even super-admins must use the attestation tool

-✅ **Permanent audit trail** - All uploads are recorded and cannot be deleted
+**Permanent audit trail** - All uploads are recorded and cannot be deleted

-✅ **Network-wide tracking** - One database table tracks PDFs from all sites
+**Network-wide tracking** - One database table tracks PDFs from all sites

-✅ **Searchable records** - Filter by date range, filename, username, or site
+**Searchable and sortable records** - Filter by date range, filename, username, or site; sort by column headers

 ---